tuantranf/installer/README.md

 ```
 ./installer/rocket new project-name
 ```
-* Note: can not rename on Windows
+* Note: can not rename folder error on Windows